veiskiboi/Stream2Web/README.md

 - 🌐 Lightweight web interface with Nginx
 - 🔒 .env based configuration
 - 🚀 Fully scriptable setup and deployment
+- Other camera customization variables will be added soon

 ## Archiving